-i.
 Advanced Cable-Based Products and Services

 Our cable network's large bandwidth is a key factor in the successful delivery of advanced products and services.
 Several emerging technologies and increasing Internet usage by our customers have presented us with significant opportunities to expand our sources of revenue.
-We currently offer a variety of advanced products and services, including cable Internet access, digital television, residential telephony and selected interactive services.
-In 2015, we introduced on the market the very latest in technology: the illico 4K set-top box.
+We currently offer a variety of advanced products and services, including cable Internet access, digital multiplatform television, residential telephony and selected interactive services.
+In 2015, we introduced the illico 4K set-top box on the market.
 This high-tech personal video recorder has a processor 12 times more powerful than the previous generation, thus allowing customers to program up to eight simultaneous recordings and keep up to 115 hours of UHD recording.
 We intend to continue to develop and deploy additional value-added services to further broaden our service offering.